kellertuer/MPAWL/Readme.md

 ## Also available on
 This package is also available in the Wolfram Library Archive, see http://library.wolfram.com/infocenter/MathSource/8761/

+## Matlab-Version
+Thete is also a Matlab version available, see https://github.com/kellertuer/MPAWL-Matlab.

 ## Software used in this package
 The Smith normal form package `SmithFormV6.m` was written by Adriano Pascoletti and is used with his permission.
 The package can be obtained at [http://library.wolfram.com/infocenter/MathSource/7081/](http://library.wolfram.com/infocenter/MathSource/7081/).